Personal Brand Identity

 Visuals from the Graphic Jargon brand guidelines including logo design, color palette, typography, business cards, and identity mockups.

-Before Graphic Jargon existed, I began developing my personal brand identity during my design program.
-That’s when I created my personal print-ready brand guide outlining my logo system, color palette, typography, and usage standards.
-This guide serves as a foundational reference for maintaining visual consistency across all brand touchpoints.
+I started developing my personal brand identity while still in my design program, well before Graphic Jargon came to life.
+During that time, I created a print-ready brand guide that defined my logo system, color palette, typography, and usage standards.
+This guide became the foundation for maintaining visual consistency across every touchpoint.

-As my freelance work grows into a full-fledged business, I’m bridging my personal and professional brands.
-Graphic Jargon shares a unified color palette and type system with my personal brand, creating a cohesive foundation.
-My name-based logo keeps things flexible — whether I remain solo or expand into an agency — while aligned visuals ensure a consistent voice across both identities, building recognition and reinforcing trust.
+As my freelance work is growing into a full business, I’m working to bridge my personal and professional brands.
+Graphic Jargon now shares the same color palette and type system as my personal brand, creating a cohesive visual foundation.
+My name-based logo adds flexibility—whether I continue as a solo designer or expand into an agency—while the unified visuals keep a consistent voice across both identities, building recognition and reinforcing trust.

 What inspired my brand’s look and feel